smartcatai/smartcat-serge-sync-plugin/README.md

 #### Parameters:
 * **plugin** — plugin name.
 Must be “Smartcat”.
+* **base_url** — Smartcat API URL.
+Default: https://smartcat.ai (European server).
+See [API documentation](https://help.smartcat.ai/hc/en-us/articles/115002475012-Getting-Started-with-SmartCAT-API) for the list of available servers.
+You will know the server your account is on by just signing into your account and looking at the URL.
 * **project_id** — unique Smartcat [project ID](https://help.smartcat.ai/hc/en-us/articles/115002522912-What-is-Smartcat-project-ID).
 * **token, token_id** — [credentials](https://help.smartcat.ai/hc/en-us/articles/115002475012-Getting-Started-with-SmartCAT-API) used by Serge to access the Smartcat API.
 * **disassemble_algorithm_name** — name of the algorithm to disassemble the Serge files.
 Must be “Serge.io PO”.